moltenllama/gct-systems-training/index.md

 # Welcome to the Glimesh Community Team (GCT)

 We're glad you're here!
-This training covers the different systems we use to support the Glimesh community and keep to Glimesh a safe place.
-We have 3 main system that we use;
+This training covers the different systems we use to support the Glimesh community and to keep Glimesh a safe place.
+We have 3 main systems that we use;

 | System Name | Description                                                                                                  | Expert                 | User Guide                                                                                     |
 |-------------|--------------------------------------------------------------------------------------------------------------|------------------------|------------------------------------------------------------------------------------------------|